Ariharasudhan-A/Finding-The-Closest-Player-To-Virat-Kohli-In-The-Entire-IPL-Using-K-Nearest-Neighbor-KNN/README.md

 The objective of this project is to find the closest player to Virat Kohli based on their performance in IPL across different game phases.
 The project utilizes the **K-Nearest Neighbors (KNN)** algorithm with two distance metrics: **Euclidean Distance** and **Cosine Similarity**.

 The project involves:
-- Stats extraction for every game phase from the ball by ball data for openers and one down batters in IPL
+-Data Extraction: Gathered ball-by-ball data in the IPL, covering all matches until 2024.

-- Pre-processing the stats data
+-Data Preprocessing: Cleaned and preprocessed the stats data for accurate analysis.

-- Implementing KNN with Euclidean and Cosine distances for player comparison
+-KNN Implementation: Implemented KNN using both Euclidean and Cosine distance metrics to assess player performance similarity.

-- Visualizing the similarity between Virat and other players using bar charts and heatmaps
+-Visualization: Created bar charts and heatmaps to visualize player similarities based on the calculated distances.

 ## Data